Do You Need a Rooster in Your Flock?

 They Keep Order in the Flock

 Roosters will also help keep order in the flock.
-When you only have hens, one will end up being the head of the flock.
-The pecking order is real.
+All flocks have a social hierarchy.
+When you only have hens, one of the older hens will usually end up being the head of the flock.
+The pecking order is real y’all.

 However, adding a rooster means that he will usually be in charge.
 There will still be a head hen, but the rooster will oftentimes protect the hens on the lower end of the pecking order from being bullied.